Using complex gestures in a SwiftUI ScrollView

 }

-Besides the gesture actions, we also add configurations to let us define the max time between two taps to count as a double tap, as well as how long time that is required for a long press.
+Besides the actions, we also add configurations to let us define the max time between two taps to count as a double tap, as well as how long time that is required for a long press.

 func makeBody(configuration: Configuration) -> some View {